ComPAIR Instructor Guide

 As with any learning activity, how these assignments are introduced, designed, and integrated in the course impacts the student experience with ComPAIR.
 Here are some recommendations to consider.

-• Assess the quality of peer feedback: Adding weight to the peer feedback students write helps instructors increase the quality of feedback given.
-Assigning marks creates additional accountability for students and increases their commitment to the process.
+• Assess the quality of peer feedback: Adding weight to the peer feedback that students write helps instructors increase the quality of feedback given.
+Assigning marks creates additional accountability for students and increases their commitment to the feedback process.

 Develop your student peer assessment criteria

-Consider also if the goal is more summative (critically looking at final work) or formative (constructively looking at drafted work).
+Additionally, consider if the goal is more summative (critically looking at final work) or formative (constructively looking at drafted work).
 Harder, more complex, and longer criteria may be better for summative uses.
 Easier, more straightforward, and shorter criteria may be better for formative uses.

 Decide on the timing of your assignment phases